-Oum Ry grew up on a Central Cambodian island in the MeKong River in a family of silver engravers.
-When his family couldn’t afford his food or schooling, he lived with monks until seeking out masters of Cambodian kickboxing, a martial art called Pradal Serey.
+Oum Ry grew up on a Central Cambodian island in the Mekong River in a family of silver engravers.
+When his family couldn’t afford his food or schooling, he lived with monks until seeking out masters of Cambodian kickboxing, a martial art called Pradal Serey (Khun Khmer, used in mixed martial arts and UFC).
 He was the smallest kid but would become national champion at 23 years old.
 Over 15 years, he toured Southeast Asia and without ever suffering a knock-out won more than 250 fights.
 After a young man’s dream-life of stardom, parties, and girls, his new wife gave birth to a child in 1975, two months before the Khmer Rouge entered Phnom Penh and pushed the country into an abyss of mass executions, disease, and famine.

 Oum Ry survived the genocide though much of his family perished.
 He was saved many times from death in Cambodia due to fame, talent, and his resilience, but suffered a life-threatening attack during Southern California’s epic gang violence of the 1990s.
-Earlier, as a refugee in Chicago, Oum Ry worked cleaning hotels, knowing no English.
-Within a few years, he had an investor and opened one of the first kickboxing gyms in the United States, and was raising a daughter, Zochada, who took her first steps in the ring.
+Earlier, as a refugee with his young family in Chicago, Oum Ry learned English while working cleaning hotels.
+But within a few years, he had an investor in Long Beach, California and opened one of the first kickboxing gyms in the United States.

 ABOUT THE CONTRIBUTORS

-Addi Somekh is an author, television producer and an instructor of critical thinking at UC Santa Cruz.
+Addi Somekh is an author and an instructor of critical thinking at University of California Santa Cruz.